Integrability of Conformal Loop Ensemble: Imaginary DOZZ Formula and Beyond: Introduction

-\textbf{Acknowledgements.} We are grateful to Wendelin Werner for explaining to us that Theorem~\ref{cor-loop-equiv} was implicitly proved in~\cite{werner-sphere-cle}.
-We thank Nicolas Curien, Nina Holden, Rick Kenyon, Matthis Lehmkuehler, and Scott Sheffield for helpful discussions.
-We also thank Ewain Gwynne and Dapeng Zhan for helpful comments on an earlier version of this paper.
-M.A. was partially supported by NSF grant DMS-1712862.
-X.S.\ was supported by the NSF grant DMS-2027986 and the NSF Career grant DMS-2046514.
+{\bf Acknowledgement} We thank Guillaume Baverez, Federico Camia, Yu Feng, Jesper Lykke Jacobsen, Rongvoram Nivesvivat and Sylvain Ribault for explaining their works.
+We thank Nina Holden, Matthis Lehmkuehler, and Shengjing Xu for helpful discussions.
+M.A. was supported by the Simons Foundation as a Junior Fellow at the Simons Society of Fellows and partially supported by NSF grant DMS-1712862.
+G.C., X.S. and B.W.\ were supported by National Key R\&D Program of China (No.\ 2023YFA1010700).
+X.S. was also partially supported by the NSF grant DMS-2027986, the NSF Career grant DMS-2046514, and a start-up grant from the University of Pennsylvania.